-The preamp circuit is used to connect the CO and H_2S sensors to the main circuit board and to secure the sensors in the flow block.
-Two cables mate to the main circuit board: the one on the left is for the CO sensor signal and the one of the right is for the H_2S sensor signal.
+The preamp circuit is used to connect the CO sensor to the main circuit board and to secure the sensor in the flow block.
+Two cables mate to the main circuit board: the one on the left is for the CO sensor signal and the one of the right is for the $H_2S$ sensor signal.
+Since the $H_2S$ sensor is replaced with a dummy plug in the 35-3010RK-03 the $H_2S$ sensor signal cable carries no signal in this version of the 35-3010RK.